 Wipe the dipstick clean, reinsert it, and then remove it to check the oil level.

-Generally, oil changes are recommended every 3,000 to 6,000 miles or every six months, whichever comes first.
+The first oil change for a new motorcycle may be within the first 1, 000 miles but generally oil changes are recommended every 3,000 to 6,000 miles or every six months, whichever comes first.
 However, it's best to consult your motorcycle's owner's manual for the manufacturer's specific recommendations for your bike.

 Used oil should never be disposed of in regular household waste or poured down drains.
 It is harmful to the environment.